danieljulia/playlist-api/README.md

 **Authorization:** required, same owner or collaborator

-- `index` The position in the list where to insert the tracks.
+- `index` -- The position in the list where to insert the tracks.
 Indices are 0-based.

-**Request entitiy**:
+**Request entity**:

 List of tracks URIs